luizesser/caretSDM/cran-comments.md

 June 29th 2025.
 When using write functions and setting path to NULL, I was creating a path, which I was advised against.
 I deleted the code for that and recommended the use of standardized paths in the documentation of the function.
 I also added a assertion to avoid the use of path=NULL.

+July 5th 2025.
+I missed some functions on the previous comment.
+Now they are addressed.